matrix-org/synapse/docs/upgrade.md

 # Upgrading to v1.56.0

+## Open registration without verification is now disabled by default

+Synapse will refuse to start if registration is enabled without email, captcha, or token-based verification unless the new config flag `enable_registration_without_verification` is set to "true".

 ## Groups/communities feature has been deprecated

 The non-standard groups/communities feature in Synapse has been deprecated and will